Guided Florida Fossil Trips

-We only do seining or snorkeling trips; no diving.
-Participants can keep what they find, unless they come up with something new to science.
+The Peace River is state-owned and you must have a fossil permit, although our permit covers you on our trip.
+Creek sites are privately owned and you should not trespass there without permission.
+Participants can keep what they find, unless they come up with something new or unusual to science.
 Then we ask that you donate it to the Florida Museum of Natural History in Gainesville.
-(See http://www.fossilexpeditions.com or

-As guides, we show people where to look, how to look, and how to preserve their finds for another million years.
-To prepare, you might consider purchasing one of the books we authored: "MEGALODON: Hunting the Hunter", "FOSSILING IN FLORIDA", or "Giants in the Storm".
-A signed copy can be purchased from us (Click here) , or you can buy an unsigned copy from Amazon.
+As guides, we show you where to look, how to look, and how to preserve your finds for another million years.
+To prepare, you might consider purchasing one of the books we have authored: "MEGALODON: Hunting the Hunter", "FOSSILING IN FLORIDA", or "Giants in the Storm".
+A signed copy can be purchased from us on our trips or web site.

-Our rates for Trips 1 & 2 are $75 for adults and $50 for a child 6 to 12 years-0ld.
-Ages five and under are free.
-Price for the kayak trip is $100 per adult, $65 for 12 years-old and younger.
-However, if your child is 5 or younger and can fit into our small child seat, there is no charge.
-(Kayaks are tandems, which seat 2 adults with one very small child seat.)
-Educational group rates for 10 or more are available for Trips 1 & 2, but not the Outback kayak trip.)
-We would appreciate it if you would make reservations as soon as you know your schedule.
-We ask for a credit card number to hold your reservation.
-We process Visa and Master Card.
-It would help us if you would give us more than one day in which you're available.
-Once you book your trip with us, we cannot offer you a refund.
-However, we will gladly reschedule your trip as long as we have the alternative date you request available.
+RESERVATION INFORMATION: We would appreciate it if you would make reservations as soon as you know your schedule.
+We ask for a credit card number to hold your reservation, processing Visa and Master Card.
+It would help if you would give us more than one day in which you're available.
+Once you book your trip, we cannot offer you a refund.
+However, we will gladly reschedule as long as we have the alternative date you request available.
 If an impending storm forces us to cancel, we will offer a refund.

-We suggest you wear old tennis shoes that can get wet, shorts, extra dry clothes for later, a hat, sunscreen, lunch and drinks in a small cooler.
+WHAT TO WEAR: We suggest you wear old tennis shoes that can get wet, shorts, extra dry clothes for later, a hat, lots of sunscreen, lunch and drinks in a small cooler.
 Also, we recommend everyone wear socks that can get wet with the shoes.
 They're much more comfortable if you get sand in your shoes.
 We don't recommend sandals.
-Screens and shovels are provided by us.
+Collecting equipment is provided by us.

 Please give us a call at 239-368-3252 or e-mail us at firstname.lastname@example.org if you have other questions.